willhowes/makers_portfolio_and_notes/week_4.md

 ### Wednesday
 N.B.
 Kaja and I were most of the way through stage 10 of the week challenge.

+1. Go through yesterday's steps (6-10) on the weekly challenge, to reinforce my understanding of databases.

+2. Further my understanding my understanding of databases by going through some more course materials.

 ### Tuesday
 N.B.
 (Loïc and I got up to [step 6](https://github.com/makersacademy/course/blob/master/bookmark_manager/06_manipulating_table_data.md), i.e. completed 5).